kus/cs2-modded-server/README.md

 <table><tr><td><table align="left"><tr><td><img height="112" src="https://github.com/kus/cs2-modded-server/blob/assets/images/de_ancient.jpg?raw=true&sanitize=true"></td></tr><tr><td>de_ancient<br><sup><sub>changelevel de_ancient</sub></sup></td></tr></table><table align="left"><tr><td><img height="112" src="https://github.com/kus/cs2-modded-server/blob/assets/images/de_dust2.jpg?raw=true&sanitize=true"></td></tr><tr><td>de_dust2<br><sup><sub>changelevel de_dust2</sub></sup></td></tr></table><table align="left"><tr><td><img height="112" src="https://github.com/kus/cs2-modded-server/blob/assets/images/de_inferno.jpg?raw=true&sanitize=true"></td></tr><tr><td>de_inferno<br><sup><sub>changelevel de_inferno</sub></sup></td></tr></table><table align="left"><tr><td><img height="112" src="https://github.com/kus/cs2-modded-server/blob/assets/images/de_mirage.jpg?raw=true&sanitize=true"></td></tr><tr><td>de_mirage<br><sup><sub>changelevel de_mirage</sub></sup></td></tr></table><table align="left"><tr><td><img height="112" src="https://github.com/kus/cs2-modded-server/blob/assets/images/de_overpass.jpg?raw=true&sanitize=true"></td></tr><tr><td>de_overpass<br><sup><sub>changelevel de_overpass</sub></sup></td></tr></table></td></tr></table>

-### How do I add more bots?

-By default bots are enabled in deathmatch, gungame, gungame ffa, retakes, scoutsknives and wingman.

-The default is set to add 1 bot if only 1 human is in the server, and then if there is 2 or more humans there will be no bots.

-You can overwrite the settings for the bots by creating a "[custom file](#custom-files)" for this file [custom_bots.cfg](https://github.com/kus/cs2-modded-server/blob/master/game/csgo/cfg/custom_bots.cfg).

-If you copy [custom_bots.cfg](https://github.com/kus/cs2-modded-server/blob/master/game/csgo/cfg/custom_bots.cfg) and put it in the `custom_files/cfg/` directory (`/home/steam/cs2/custom_files/cfg/` on default Linux setup) and you can modify it and change say `bot_quota` to `10` if you want 10 players at all times.
-When the server starts (on Linux and Windows) it will merge this file into the game cfg and it will execute every time `bots.cfg` executes.

-You can also just login to RCON `rcon_password yourpassword` and use `rcon bot_add_ct` and `rcon bot_add_t`.

-If you want to remove bots you use `rcon bot_kick`.

-### Failed to open libtier0.so

-`Failed to open libtier0.so (/home/steam/cs2/bin/libgcc_s.so.1: version 'GCC_7.0.0' not found (required by /lib/i386-linux-gnu/libstdc++.so.6))`

-This is because Valve ships their own copies of those libraries.
-As modern systems will have newer versions, you can safely delete the listed file from the server install.
-Do not delete the file in the system path (usually lib or lib32)[*](https://wiki.alliedmods.net/Installing_metamod:source).

-`cd /home/steam/cs2/bin/` and `rm libgcc_s.so.1` and restart the server.

 ### How do I connect to RCON remotely?

 [Download SourceAdminTool](https://nightly.link/Drifter321/admintool/workflows/build/master) ([source](https://github.com/Drifter321/admintool)) for your OS (you can read about it [here](https://forums.alliedmods.net/showthread.php?t=289370)) and click `Servers > Add Servers` and put in the `<IP>:27015` and when you see the server show in the list, down the bottom left type in your RCON password and click `Login` and you should be able to execute commands from the bottom text box i.e. `exec dm.cfg`

 **You must connect to the server from the public IP if hosting an online server, not the LAN IP even if you are on the same network.
 The script logs the public IP `Starting server on XXX.XXX.XXX.XXX:27015`**

-### Why can't I set the server to start automatically with a mod loaded

-Because the way the server is setup with several mods it's not possible.
-You can't use `+exec` in the server launcher as that executes to quick before SourceMod is loaded.
-You can monitor the server once it's started (via RCON) and then load a mod i.e. `exec dm.cfg`.

 ### Acessing admin menu